The Elijah Cup is a parish-wide effort to

 How can I sign up?

-Visit our Sign-up Genius link to the right to sign up for a week to bring the Elijah Cup home.
-(If you need assistance, please email or call Elijah Cup Volunteer Coordinator Adriana Telaro at 770-324-2222 or Adult Education Director Bev Sauer at 770-977-1442 ext.
+Visit our Sign-up Genius link HERE for a week to bring the Elijah Cup home.
+(If you need assistance, please email or call Elijah Cup Volunteer Coordinator Karla Colman at 770-363-0451, or Adult Education Director Bev Sauer at 770-977-1442 ext.
 128, and we can help you.
-Emails sent to the address will be received by both Bev and Adriana.)
+Emails sent to the address will be received by both Bev and Karla.)

 When does this start and how long will it last?